 In these cases, the break is a paid one.

-Employers also cannot give employees work to do while they are on break.
-If the company does give them work, it is treated as if they denied the break entirely, because it interrupts the time off.
+Employers also cannot give employees work to do while they are on break or require them to remain on premises during a break.
+If the company does give them work or requires that they stay on premises, it is treated as if they denied the break entirely, because it interrupts the time off.
 The company would then be liable to pay “premium pay” for the interruption.

 Premium pay is one hour at the worker’s regular rate of pay.
-This hour does not count towards a worker’s overtime pay.5
+This hour does not count towards a worker’s overtime pay.

 6. What if a worker does not wish to take a meal break?